medvedca/iCTF-2023-Otter/README.md

 intended solution.

 The suggested solution has not been beautified and, I am sure, it is not the most efficient one.
-Feel free to improve if you have time in your pocket :)
+Feel free to improve if you have time in your pocket :wink:

 ### THE CHALLENGE:
 You open your mailbox and find a strange postcard (invite.bmp).
 Flipping it around, you squint your eyes and try to decipher the wobbly handwriting:

-MYSTERIOUS INVITE: 'On this most auspicious end of year, I otter invite you to my most magnanimous island party!'
+- **MYSTERIOUS INVITE**: 'On this most auspicious end of year, I otter invite you to my most magnanimous island party!'
-YOU: 'This must be one of rich Jared's infamous parties, huh.'
+- **YOU**: 'This must be one of rich Jared's infamous parties, huh.'
-MYSTERIOUS INVITE: 'Generative AI is all the rage this days, so I couldn't pass up the opportunity to use it for this year's invite.
+- **MYSTERIOUS INVITE**: 'Generative AI is all the rage this days, so I couldn't pass up the opportunity to use it for this year's invite.
 Have you heard models like Google's Imagen will include a hidden watermark on AI generated images?
 I might not have algorithms quite as fancy as Google's, but I've also encoded a little something into this invite--the address!
 Decode it, and you'll be more than welcome to attend.'
-YOU: 'Who on Earth tells their guests to just figure out the address themselves?!'
+- **YOU**: 'Who on Earth tells their guests to just figure out the address themselves?!'
-MYSTERIOUS INVITE: 'One last piece of advice.
+- **MYSTERIOUS INVITE**: 'One last piece of advice.
 All great thing come in three.
 Three sides to a triangle, three wise monkeys, three lights in a stoplight.
 Let the number three guide you, and you shall find my island.'
-YOU: 'How is a stoplight a great thing?
+**YOU**: 'How is a stoplight a great thing?
 Sigh I can't say I understand the guy, but an island party is an island party.
 Let's get decoding, I guess.'

-Objective: Determine the name of the island.
+***Objective:*** Determine the name of the island.
 The flag will be the name of the island enclosed by curly braces and prepended with ictf.
-Example: If the party were hosted in Happy Coconut Island, the flag would be ictf{Happy Coconut Island}
+Example: If the party were hosted in Happy Coconut Island, the flag would be *ictf{Happy Coconut Island}*

 ### DEPENDENCIES:

-requirements.txt contains the list of required packages.
+*requirements.txt* contains the list of required packages.
 The following comand line will install them:

 > pip install -r requirements.txt